prolic/HumusAmqp/docs/articles/error_handling.rst

     AMQPExchangeException
     AMQPQueueException

-Additionally the Humus AMQP Module throws some of the following exceptions
+Additionally the HumusAmqp throws some of the following exceptions

 ::